Map existing bus service

 18. In the Contents pane, right-click Service Area and click Remove.

-19. Also remove the BusStops layer and the Routing_ND Network Dataset.
+19. Remove the BusStops layer and the Routing_ND network dataset.

 Dissolved service areas on the map

-The BusServiceAreas layer now has a polygon representing areas in the city that are within a 10-minute walk of at least one bus stop.
+The BusServiceAreas layer represents areas in the city that are within a 10-minute walk of at least one bus stop.

 20. Save the project.